aryan-kazemian/AllMaxSport/README.md

 Swagger (OpenAPI) documentation is integrated to allow easy testing and exploration of all APIs.

+Docker is included for development, allowing the backend to run in a containerized environment with automatic migrations and persistent media storage.

 ---

 ## Technologies & Packages Used